reimagined/resolve/docs/api-reference.md

 ##### waitForResponse

-Validates the response and retries if the validation fails.
-This allows you to check whether the response contains the latest data and, if it does not, wait for a Read Model to update.
+Validates the response and retries if validation fails.
+This allows you to check whether the response contains the latest data or wait for the Read Model to update.

 Initialized by the `createWaitForResponseMiddleware` factory function.